On the classifying space of Artin monoids: The Salvetti complex and Artin monoids

 In \cite{dobrinskaya2006configuration}, Dobrinskaya proved that the $K(\pi,1)$ conjecture can be reformulated as follows.

 \begin{theorem}[\cite{dobrinskaya2006configuration}] The $K(\pi,1)$ conjecture holds for an Artin group $A$ if and only if the natural map $BA^+\to BA$ is a homotopy equivalence. \end{theorem}

-Dobrinskaya's theorem is particularly interesting since it relates the $K(\pi,1)$ conjecture to the problem of determining when the natural map $M\to G$ between a monoid and its groupification induces a homotopy equivalence $BM\to BG$ between the corresponding classifying spaces.
+Dobrinskaya's theorem is particularly interesting since it relates the $K(\pi,1)$ conjecture to the problem of determining when the natural map $M\to G$ between a monoid and its group of fractions induces a homotopy equivalence $BM\to BG$ between the corresponding classifying spaces.
 Such phenomenon is known to happen in some cases (see \cite{mcduff1976homology}), but the general problem is still open.

 To prove Theorem \ref{thm:dobrinskaya}, Dobrinskaya also proved the following result.

 \begin{theorem}[\cite{dobrinskaya2006configuration}] The space $N(M)$ is homotopy equivalent to the classifying space $BA^+$ of the Artin monoid $A^+$ corresponding to $M$. \end{theorem}